CiciAa777/recipe-dataset-investigation/README.md

 <iframe src="assets/test_stats_1.html" width=400 height=300 frameBorder=0></iframe>

-As shown in the graph, the p-value we get from the permutation tesing is xxx, much greater than our significance level of 5%, so we fail to reject the null hypothesis.Therefore, we conclude that it is highly possible that the missingness of rating does not depend on minutes column.
+As shown in the graph, the p-value we get from the permutation tesing is 0, much greater than our significance level of 5%, so we fail to reject the null hypothesis.Therefore, we conclude that it is highly possible that the missingness of rating does not depend on minutes column.

 ### 2. Rating and Calories (MAR)
 Null Hypothesis: The missingness of rating does not depend on calories (#)